ember-learn/ember-blog/content/the-ember-times-issue-173.md

 If you are new to Ember.js in 2021—first of all, on behalf of the broader community, a warm welcome from The Ember Times!
 We're lucky to have you and hope that you will say hello and ask questions. 👋🏼

 Over the past couple of months, several people have helped out with your learning experience by publishing blog posts and videos.
-We'd like to list them here for your convenience (apologies if we missed something; please let us know on `#support-ember-times` channel on [Discord](https://discord.gg/emberjs)):
+We'd like to list them here for your convenience (apologies if we missed something; please let us know on the [`#support-ember-times`](https://discord.com/channels/480462759797063690/485450546887786506) channel on [Discord](https://discord.gg/emberjs)):

 - [Ember.js Octane Basics](https://www.youtube.com/playlist?list=PLfQwL10yab39JgxX5PaVyqUkPs_0sT790) by Ilya Radchenko
 - [Ember.js Tutorial for Beginners in 2020](https://www.youtube.com/playlist?list=PLk51HrKSBQ88wDXgPF-QLMfPFlLwcjTlo)